George Washington Carver: Legacy

 In December 1947, a fire broke out in the Carver Museum, and much of the collection was damaged.
 Time magazine reported that all but 3 of the 48 Carver paintings at the museum were destroyed.
 His best-known painting, displayed at the World's Columbian Exposition of 1893 in Chicago, depicts a yucca and cactus.
 This canvas survived and has undergone conservation.
 It is displayed together with several of his other paintings.

-Carver was featured on U.S. 1948 commemorative stamps.
+Carver was featured on a U.S. 1948 3 cent commemorative stamp.
 From 1951 to 1954, he was depicted on the commemorative Carver-Washington half dollar coin along with Booker T. Washington.
 A second stamp honoring Carver, of face value 32¢, was issued on February 3, 1998, as part of the Celebrate the Century stamp sheet series.
 Two ships, the Liberty ship SS George Washington Carver and the nuclear submarine USS George Washington Carver (SSBN-656), were named in his honor.

 In 1977, Carver was elected to the Hall of Fame for Great Americans.
 In 1990, he was inducted into the National Inventors Hall of Fame.
 In 1994, Iowa State University awarded Carver a Doctor of Humane Letters.
 In 2000, Carver was a charter inductee in the USDA Hall of Heroes as the "Father of Chemurgy".

 Many institutions continue to honor George Washington Carver.
 Dozens of elementary schools and high schools are named after him.
 National Basketball Association star David Robinson and his wife, Valerie, founded an academy named after Carver; it opened on September 17, 2001, in San Antonio, Texas.
 The Carver Community Cultural Center, a historic center located in San Antonio, is named for him.

 In 2002, scholar Molefi Kete Asante listed George Washington Carver as one of 100 Greatest African Americans.

 In 2005, Carver's research at the Tuskegee Institute was designated a National Historic Chemical Landmark by the American Chemical Society.
 On February 15, 2005, an episode of Modern Marvels included scenes from within Iowa State University's Food Sciences Building and about Carver's work.
 In 2005, the Missouri Botanical Garden in St. Louis, Missouri, opened a George Washington Carver garden in his honor, which includes a life-size statue of him.

 A color film of Carver shot around 1937 by African American surgeon C. Allen Alexander was added to the National Film Registry of the Library of Congress in 2019.
 The 12 minutes of footage were taken at the Tuskegee Institute, and includes Carver in his apartment, office and laboratory, as well as scenes of him tending flowers and displaying his paintings.